 Corrosion is one of the most common problems associated with steel and the sea.
 Tools are no exception to this and fortunately, the Swindens vice is well protected with its colourful yellow and grey colour scheme.
 Not only does the coating provide super protection but it goes a long way in making the vice one of the most attractive around.

-The design of the Swindens Heavy Duty Vice provides an added advantage in the fight against corrosion.
+The design of the Swindens Heavy Duty Rotating Head Vice with a Heavy Duty Swivel Base provides an added advantage in the fight against corrosion.
 The enclosed threaded mechanism is protected from the atmosphere resulting in a long-lasting silky smooth operation.

 Naturally, this also protects the mechanism from getting clogged up with various bits and pieces of scrap that may find a way into an open mechanism.

 Remember that the Swinden Heavy Duty Vice is made from SG Iron which allows for closer tolerances than the normal vice made from cast iron.
 SG Iron provides a more accurate fit and this allows for a smoother and more delicate operation.